Links

 Send some money to Bob

-Now, we can transfer some MEL from Alice to Bob!
+Now, we transfer some MEL from alice to bob.
+First, obtain bob's address using

 Further reading